-Today’s article is all about taking care of yourself in the face of the almost constant bombardment of information about the extraordinarily upsetting violence that occurred in the last week in Egypt, Paris, Nigeria and Mali.
+Today’s article is all about taking care of yourself in the face of the almost constant bombardment of information about the extraordinarily upsetting and frustrating news cycles.

 It’s hard to avoid news, especially when it’s 24/7 providing details about tragic events such as the downing of the Russian passenger jet, the horrible attacks in Paris, the terrible blasts in the Nigerian markets, and (just now starting up in earnest), the hotel siege in Mali..

 Often we don’t want to avoid it, since we are empathetic human beings who care about others’ pain and suffering.
 We feel as though paying attention to what they are going through, and having knowledge about the specifics, not only provides a way to “be with” them but also gives us some sense of how possibly we might be able to protect ourselves and our loved ones from similar dangers.

 The problem is that as human beings we can’t pay attention to such things without our emotions being stirred up, with the result that we may very well feel immense fear, anger, sadness and grief.

 One emotion that people have been expressing a great deal here in the United States is anger.
 This is especially true as various public figures talk about possible retaliation against the people who committed the awful crime in Paris.
 There has been so much anger and aggression expressed that I feel moved to encourage you to protect your peace of mind by backing off from listening to the kinds of communications that stir up anxiety and anger in yourself.

 So here are my suggestions for maintaining your peace of mind as much as possible:

 - Limit your exposure to upsetting news.
 Unless your job requires you to keep up with every new development, TURN OFF THE TV!
 Turn off news alerts on your phone and other electronic devices.
 Stop checking for updates every time you have a pause in your daily activities.
 NOT because you don’t care, but because you DO.